|Credit: Airplane photo via Shutterstock|

 Modern aircraft manufacturers don't have much on Orville and Wilbur.
 Today's jet airplanes use the same principles of aerodynamics that the Wright brothers used in 1903 to get their Flyer in the air.

 Flight requires two things: thrust and lift.
 Thrust is the forward motion provided by a propeller or jet engine.
 (A propeller, by the way, uses the same principles discussed below to create lift, but it uses that lift to move the plane forward instead of up.)

-Lift is a lot trickier.
+Lift is a lot trickier than thrust.
 In fact it is very controversial and often poorly explained and, in many textbooks, flat wrong.
 I know, because some readers informed me that the original version of this story was inaccurate.
 I've attempted to correct it after researching conflicting "expert" views on all this.

-If you're about fed up, rest assured that even engineers still argue over the details of how all this works and what terms to use.
+If you're about fed up, rest assured that even engineers still argue over the details of how airplanes fly and what terms to use.

 Every airplane has a specific takeoff speed, where lift overcomes gravity.
 That critical speed changes based on how much weight a particular flight packs.
 The planes propeller or jet engine, meanwhile, has to work to provide enough thrust to overcome drag.

 Wondering why the airfoil got tilted in some of our examples?
 It's a simple way to increase the distance the air has to travel over the top.
 Pilots can make minor adjustments to the wing flaps, effectively changing the wing's angle into the wind.
 A more tilted wing allows more lift to be created at a lower speed.